ChangeRequest/collections.pr1/README.md

 Please check `CollectionUtils` interface for additional info.

+Also create your own unit tests to for functionality you have implemented.

 2\.
 Copy-on-write iterator
 --------------
 Implement copy-on-write iterator and also check that `ExtendedList` now supports